Projects & Initiatives

 Online Test Proctoring

-Extended Learning is in the early stages of developing a service to support online test proctoring.
+Extended Learning is in the early stages of testing a service to support online test proctoring.

 Non-Credit Online Course Delivery